The number one challenge to rural communities is access to clean water. We need your help to help them, for better health.

 NEW COMMUNITY WELL

 IHA volunteers returned to the U.S., and raised approximately $2000 to fund the installation of a 30 ft. bore hole (well) on the premises of the school.
-Most recently, IHA has collaborated with the Salt Lake City professional branch of Engineers Without Borders (EWB).
-An unexpected outcome of this collaboration is that communities are mobilizing their resources to do the basic labor of drilling wells while IHA and its supporters provide funds to finish.
-This has reduced the cost of a well to approx. $400.
+An unexpected outcome of this collaboration is that communities now mobilize their resources to do the basic labor of drilling wells while IHA and its supporters provide funds to finish the project.
+This has significantly reduced the cost of a well and pump system.